 - Often provided with a light sunscreen.

-Many people hesitate before switching to powder foundation and concealer.
+Many hesitate to switch to powder foundation and concealer.
 They fear a mask-like matt finish or clogged pores.
 However, the worries are unfounded with real mineral make-up.
-With a few tips you can conjure up a fresh, silky finish with loose powder.
+With a few tips , you can conjure up a fresh, silky finish with loose powder.

 What is mineral makeup?

-Minerals are ground ultra-fine and combined with each other to achieve different shades of color.
-Pure mineral make-up is therefore a loose powder with very few ingredients .
+Minerals are ground ultra-fine and combined together to create different shades of color.
+Pure mineral make-up is therefore a loose powder with only very few ingredients .
 This makes this make-up low-irritant and extremely well tolerated.